vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 - Testing set leak: Evaluating generalization, but having evaluation set samples leaking into the training set.
 This is difficult problem with web-scale datasets, which may be hard to filter out testing set.
 - Different preprocessing or training set: Preprocessing, or filtering and training set may have much bigger impact than any model.
 - Not reproducible: Not providing code and not providing all details about the path towards the results.
+- Not citing research: Potential bias not to cite research from competing companies to avoid advertising them.
+However ignoring previous research may also exist because of limited research resources.

 {% comment %}